AyushmanTripathy/notes/cs/machine_learning.md

 -   these optimisations involves a `gradient descent` approach
 -   changes to weights are `backpropagated` through the network
 -   repeated for `epochs` (iterations) untill loss is minimized

+# Large Language Models

+ML models for natural language processing tasks (NLP) Transformer models are trained with large volumes of texts Transformer model architecture consists of

+1. Encoder, creates semantic respresentation of text
+1. Decoder, generates language sequences

+BERT (Bidirectional Encoder Representation) by google for search engines GPT (Generative Pretrained Transformer) by OpenAI

+### Tokenization

+text is divided into tokens
+can be word, combination of words, punctuations with training text, vocabulary can be increased

+### Embeddings

+each token has a associated numeric vector each numeric elements represents a attribute hence related tokens have similar embedding